jaredmarcus/Platinum-Toolbox-ACO-Embed-Fixer/README.md

 ## Features
 > Delete Sensitive Information From Checkouts/3DS/SplashPass Embeds

-> Utilizes a Bot token to parse embeds and resend to another channel (without utilizing webhooks, preferred to bypass webhook ratelimits).
-Meaning you can have the bot in a private server, and a public server.
-Have the bot read from the private server, and display to the public server.
+> Utilizes a Bot token to parse embeds found in your private server to then resend to another server via webhook (No Webhook Limits)

-> Alongside sharing information between 2 servers, software can also resend to another server via a webhook (good incase you can't add a bot to that server).

 > Optional ability to send different embed types from bots, login sessions, test webhooks, declines, etc.

 > Channels are added/removed via a command to ease the configuration process, and remain persistent between bot restarts

+> Dedicated `Updater.exe` to handle updates to this repo

 > Discord Presence

 ![Presence](https://i.ibb.co/LkqxPGt/test.png)

 ## Coming Soon
-> Application Auto Updater

-> TBD
+> Analytics

 ## Example
 ### Before Edits: